 Robin Hood #1

-In addition, guest appearance by my rip off of Shang-Chi from Marvel's Master of Kung Fu.
+And there is a guest appearance by my rip-off of Shang-Chi from Marvel's Master of Kung Fu.

 Note that the first 6 pages do not have space between the panels.
 Real amateur hour.